AppThreat/chen/README.md

 chen --download
 ```

-Once the download finishes, the command would display the download location along with the environment variables that needs to be set to invoke `chennai` console.
+Once the download finishes, the command will display the download location along with the environment variables that need to be set to invoke `chennai` console.
 Example output below:

 ```shell
 [21:53:36] INFO     To run chennai console, add the following environment variables to your .zshrc or .bashrc: